Saarthek-Raj/DAA_Assignment_2/Algorithms.md

 ## Algorithm 4

 Algorithm 4 (CoreExact) is an optimized approach for solving the Clique Densest Subgraph (CDS) problem, which aims to find a subgraph with the highest h-clique-density.
 The algorithm improves upon the basic Exact algorithm by leveraging k-clique-cores and several optimization techniques to reduce computational cost.
 Here's how CoreExact works:

-It begins by performing core decomposition using Algorithm 3, which computes the clique-core number of each vertex.
+&nbsp;&nbsp;&nbsp;&nbsp;It begins by performing core decomposition using Algorithm 3, which computes the clique-core number of each vertex.
-It then locates the (k'', Ψ)-core using pruning criteria, where k'' represents the core with the highest h-clique-density among residual graphs.
+&nbsp;&nbsp;&nbsp;&nbsp;It then locates the (k'', Ψ)-core using pruning criteria, where k'' represents the core with the highest h-clique-density among residual graphs.
-The algorithm initializes a set C to contain all connected components of the (k'', Ψ)-core that might contain the CDS.
+&nbsp;&nbsp;&nbsp;&nbsp;The algorithm initializes a set C to contain all connected components of the (k'', Ψ)-core that might contain the CDS.
-For each connected component in C, it:
+&nbsp;&nbsp;&nbsp;&nbsp;For each connected component in C, it:

-Builds a flow network if the component's core number is high enough Performs binary search to find the optimal α value Uses minimum s-cut calculations to identify dense subgraphs Updates bounds as the search progresses
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Builds a flow network if the component's core number is high enough.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Performs binary search to find the optimal α value.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Uses minimum s-cut calculations to identify dense subgraphs.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Updates bounds as the search progresses

 The algorithm employs three key optimizations:

-Tighter bounds on α using (k,Ψ)-cores
+&nbsp;&nbsp;&nbsp;&nbsp;Tighter bounds on α using (k,Ψ)-cores.
-Pruning techniques to identify which cores might contain the CDS A strategy to make the flow network gradually smaller during iterations
+&nbsp;&nbsp;&nbsp;&nbsp;Pruning techniques to identify which cores might contain the CDS.
+&nbsp;&nbsp;&nbsp;&nbsp;A strategy to make the flow network gradually smaller during iterations.

 Finally, it returns the subgraph D with the highest h-clique-density.

 The main advantage of CoreExact over the basic Exact algorithm is efficiency - it significantly reduces computational cost by:

-Working with smaller subgraphs (cores) rather than the entire graph Using tighter bounds for binary search
+&nbsp;&nbsp;&nbsp;&nbsp;Working with smaller subgraphs (cores) rather than the entire graph.
+&nbsp;&nbsp;&nbsp;&nbsp;Using tighter bounds for binary search.
-Progressively reducing the flow network size
+&nbsp;&nbsp;&nbsp;&nbsp;Progressively reducing the flow network size.